lzzcd001/MeshDiffusion/README.md

 python fit_dmtets.py --config $DMTET_CONFIG --out-dir $DMTET_DATA_PATH --index 0 --split-size 100000
 ```

 where `split_size` is set to any large number greater than the dataset size.
 In case of batch fitting with multiple jobs, change `split_size` to a suitable number and assign a different `index` for different jobs.
+Tune the resolutions in the 1st and 2nd pass fitting in the config file if necessary.

 Create a meta file of all dmtet grid file locations for diffusion model training: